Curso-de-Robotica-e-IA/vespa/README.md

 ### Check the CUDA availability

-To check if CUDA is available, run the following command:
+To check if CUDA is available, be sure that you in created environment, and run the following command:

 ```bash
 python -c "import torch; print(torch.cuda.is_available())"